 It all began with the lord Tachanka.

 Back in college my friend showed me how to use our university's laser engraving machine.
 I created this coaster, posted it online, and people were interested enough to buy them!
-Now here we are creating so much more.
+Now here we are, creating so much more from every fandom.

 The following photos are different versions, creations, and the eventual standard set of designs I work from today at the bottom.

 Things were a bit hectic...
 As you might notice I was using a lot of different woods at all kinds of sizes and designs!
 Posing for the photo in the center was my recently adopted cat, Pixel.
 After these designs were sent out to the world I slowly began standardizing the design for a better appearance and function.

 Look at those attackers and defenders!
 All lined up on opposite sides of wood.
 For a short time, this served as my way to say, "Hey, this is what you can expect when purchasing a piece!" but these engravings were each about half an inch tall and didn't serve design all to well on smaller screens.

 The Youtuber/Twitch streamer Microwave gaming's logo.
 I made a set and sent it over as a token of appreciation for all the entertainment he's brought over the years.